2022 County-wide Act 167 Stormwater Management Model Ordinance

 - List of Model Ordinance Sections with Options for Modifying Standards and Requirements (Updated 6/2/2022): This resource provides a comprehensive overview of all sections in the Model Ordinance where the Municipality is presented with choices for determining the level and extent of the standards and requirements to be included in their Ordinance.

-- Certification of Ordinance Adoption Form: Upon final adoption of the model ordinance or equivalent minimum mandatory ordinance standards, each municipality must submit this form to Pennsylvania Department of Environmental Protection’s Bureau of Point and Non-Point Source Management and send a copy to the Chester County Water Resources Authority.
+- Certification of Ordinance Adoption Form (Word document): Upon final adoption of the model ordinance or equivalent minimum mandatory ordinance standards, each municipality must submit this form to Pennsylvania Department of Environmental Protection’s Bureau of Point and Non-Point Source Management and send a copy to the Chester County Water Resources Authority.

 - Response to 45 Day Public Review Comments: This document includes responses to the comments received during the 45-day public review and comment period.